Moduli spaces of abstract and embedded Kummer varieties: Introduction

-Let us outline the structure of the paper.
-In Section \ref{ppav}, we introduce the moduli space $\A_g$ of principally polarized abelian varieties of dimension $g$.
-Its coarse moduli space $\bm A_g$ is the quotient of the Siegel space $\HH_g$ by the action of the integral symplectic group.
-In the same section, we introduce theta functions over $\HH_g$.
-In Section \ref{abs} and \ref{emb}, we define the two functors $\Ka_g$ and $\Ke_g$ of abstract and embedded Kummer varieties respectively.
-In Section \ref{embsurf}, we construct the coarse moduli space $\kk_2$ of embedded Kummer surfaces, Finally, in Section \ref{degen}, we consider rank $1$ degenerations of principally polarized abelian varieties aiming at pointing to a possible (partial) compactification of the moduli space of embedded Kummer varieties.
+$\HH_g$.
+In Section \ref{abs} , we treat functor $\Ka_g$ of abstract Kummer varieties, while in Section \ref{emb} we introduce the universal embedded Kummer surface.
+In Section \ref{embsurf}, we introduce the embedded Kummer functor $\Ke_2$ and construct its coarse moduli space $\kk_2$.
+Finally, in Section \ref{degen}, we consider rank $1$ degenerations of principally polarized abelian varieties aiming at pointing to a possible (partial) compactification of the moduli space of embedded Kummer varieties.